--Laundry Detergent Pods.
+-Single-load Laundry Detergent Packets/Pods.
 These squishy, brightly colored, small plastic packets can look like

 candy, juice, or a toy to a young child.
 And since the detergent is

 concentrated--it can be especially harmful if ingested.
-Last year, 11,700 children younger than 5
+Each year, nearly 12,000 children younger than 5

-years old were exposed to the caustic detergent within the pods.
+years old are exposed to the caustic detergent within the pods.
 It can take

 just a few seconds for a child children to swallow the toxic chemicals they